-Mark Cain's practice covers a wide range of business matters with a principal focus on commercial transactions, financing arrangements, acquisitions, and intellectual property issues.
-Mark has extensive experience counseling businesses in various industries in connection with structuring, negotiating and documenting all aspects of complex financings and third party credit arrangements, secured transactions, acquisitions, divestitures, licensing, distributorship and service agreements.
+Mark's practice spans a wide range of business matters with a principal focus on commercial transactions, financing arrangements, acquisitions, intellectual property and employment issues.
+Mark has extensive experience counseling large and small businesses about the structuring, negotiation and documentation of all aspects of complex financing and credit arrangements, secured transactions, acquisitions, divestitures, licensing, distributorship and service agreements.

-For nine years, Mr. Cain served as in-house counsel to Bank of America, where he provided legal support for the bank’s North and South Carolina Commercial Bank and Private Client group, the business units responsible for the financial needs of the bank’s corporate high net worth individual clients.
-Later at the bank, he provided legal counsel to the bank’s business unit responsible for the pricing, sale and delivery of the bank’s mortgage products to the capital market and for relationships with government sponsored entities and private investors.
-In addition, Mr. Cain was the lead attorney for over 500 account executives in the correspondent lending and wholesale broker business.
+For eight years, Mr. Cain served as Executive Vice President and Assistant General Counsel with Bank of America, where he provided legal support for the bank’s expansive North and South Carolina Commercial Bank and Private Client group, the business units responsible for the financial needs of the bank’s middle market corporate and high net worth individual clients.
+Later at the bank, he counseled the bank’s business units responsible for the bulk purchase and wholesale acquisition of mortgage assets and their sale and delivery to the capital market as securities.
+In addition, Mr. Cain was the lead attorney for over 500 account executives in the consumer residential correspondent lending and wholesale broker businesses.

-Originally from Northern Michigan, Mr. Cain has lived in North Carolina many years.
-Mark is married to Leigh and is the proud father of two children.
-In his free time he enjoys reading, music, nature and scuba diving.
+Originally from Northern Michigan, Mr. Cain has lived in North Carolina since law school.
+Mark is married to Leigh and is the proud father of two college-aged children.
+In his free time he enjoys reading, music, canoeing, fishing and scuba diving.

 The University of Michigan, B.A., with high distinction, 1983